ericlovesmath/pathfinding-visualizer/README.md

 - A-Star: Remove delays when jumping to non-adjacent node
 - Verify functionality for browsers outside of Firefox
-- Prevent drawing while simulating
 - Algorithmically better way to clear grid when not needed
 - Determine better method of hosting demo
 - Work on Djikstra's Algorithm